Pruning

 This is calculating the log stripes of the seed, although Monero currently only allows a log stripes of 3 in the future a higher number could be allowed so this function accounts for that.

-If the seeds log stripes is zero this will set it to CRYPTONOTE_PRUNING_LOG_STRIPES which is currently 3.
+If the seed's log stripes are zero this will set it to CRYPTONOTE_PRUNING_LOG_STRIPES

 const uint32_t block_pruning_seed = ((block_height / CRYPTONOTE_PRUNING_STRIPE_SIZE) & mask) + 1;